NFL Weather Forecast: Gusty Winds To Impact Crucial Week 16 Games | Weather.com

 Sports and Recreation

-The two biggest games in the NFL's week 16 could have some weather impacts.
+One big game this weekend in the NFL could have some weather impacts.
+Others could have some weather headaches.
 Here's our latest forecast.

 Jonathan Erdman

-Two of the NFL's most important games in week 16 could have at least some weather impacts, while wind could be a nuisance for several others.
+One of the NFL's most important games this weekend could have at least some weather impacts, while wind could be a nuisance for several others.

 Weather in your inbox